 Walden by Henry David Thoreau

-First published in 1854, Walden details Henry David Thoreau’s experiences over the course of two years, two months, and two days in a cabin he built near Walden Pond, amidst woodland owned by friend and mentor Ralph Waldo Emerson.
-The book is a philosophical reflection on simple living and shedding the trivial ties that bind one to society.
-Thoreau explains how separating oneself from the world of men can truly awaken the sleeping self.
+First published in 1854, Walden details Henry David Thoreau’s experiences over the course of two years, two months, and two days in a cabin he built near Walden Pond.
+The book is a philosophical reflection on simple living and nonconformity; Thoreau sets out to show readers the possibility of living deliberately, even while not entirely separating oneself from civilization.

 The Lord of the Flies by William Golding